WELCOME TO QUAKERBOOKS OF FGC!

 Cart 0

-Black Fire Audiobook!
+Black Fire Audiobook

-Listen to Thee Quaker Project podcast about the Black Firehere.
+Our online book talk with Hal Weaver and Emma Lapsansky can be heard here.
+Also, you can listen to Thee Quaker Project podcast about the Black Firehere.
 It includes audiobook excerpts.

 Black Fire - African American Quakers on Spirituality and Human Rights, is a brilliant anthology from editors Harold D. Weaver Jr., Paul Kriese, and Steven W. Angell .
 The book gathers together the voices of 18 remarkable individuals who spoke and wrote as African Americans from within the Quaker community. they testify about their viewpoints on racial justice -- both within the Religious Society of Friends and society at large - and they speak of their life in the Spirit.
 As a collection, these selections exhibit the vitality and wisdom that three centuries of African American Quakers have contributed to and on behalf of Friends.